FlorentMoulon/Youtube-note-taker-script/files/prompts.md

 If the video has an explicit conclusion, dedicate a substantial section to it (about {{percentage_for_conclusion}}% of the notes).
 Summarize the main takeaways and any call to action or future implications mentioned.

+Additional Guidelines:
 Remember to maintain the tone of the original text throughout the notes.
 Focus on accuracy and clarity in conveying the video's content.
+It's really important that you only use {{language}} for your answer, I beg you.

 Create notes based on the following video transcript :
 {{llm_sized_transcript}}